kabirmoghe/tennis-predictions-ml/README.md

 ## Running the Web App

-To run the interactive bracket simulator locally:
+To run the example interactive bracket simulator locally:

 ```bash
 # Install dependencies